tystr/rest-orm/README.md

 }
 ```

-## Configure the Manager
+## Configure the Repository

-Now that your models are mapped, you need to configure a `Tystr\RestOrm\Manager\Manager` instance for each of your
+Now that your models are mapped, you need to configure a `Tystr\RestOrm\Repository\Repository` instance for each of your
 models.

 First, configure the guzzle client that will be used to make request to your API: